Aero A.200: Operational service

 Flown in competition by Ján Ambruš, the A.200 took fourth place, beaten by the RWD-9 (that took both first and second places for Poland) and the Fieseler Fi 97 (from Germany).
-The other A.200, flown by Vojtěch Žaček, took the 14th place for 34 competitors.
+The other A.200, flown by Vojtěch Žaček, took the 14th place out of 34 competitors.
 They carried registrations OK-AMA and OK-AMB.

-In a technical evaluation, A.200s scored the 4th result from among aircraft types taking part in the Challenge.
+In a technical evaluation, A.200s ranked 4th among aircraft types taking part in the Challenge.
 They had the best short take-off capabilities in the contest - A.200s needed 74.5-77.6 m to take off and fly over 8-m high gate, although they needed some 118 m to land from above the gate.

 Description

 Mixed construction low-wing monoplane, braced with wire.
 Fuselage of a steel frame, covered with wood and canvas, elliptical in cross-section.
 Rectangular wings of wooden construction, canvas covered, fitted with all-span slats and with flaps.
-Wings were folding rearwards.
-Cab had two seats side by side in front, with twin controls, and two seats in the rear, under a common multi-part canopy.
+Wings folded rearwards.
+The cabin had two seats side by side in front, with twin controls, and two seats in the rear, under a common multi-part canopy.
 Fixed landing gear with a rear skid.
 Radial engine in fuselage nose, with NACA cowling.
 Two-blade propeller.